-Coursework consists of A: an exploratory portfolio of work based on theme(s) set by the school's Art Department.
+Part A: an exploratory portfolio of work across a range of media.
 Part B: An investigation into the Creative and Cultural Industries.

-- This is completed in class time and as homework in both years of the course - All class time can be counted as controlled assessment • - Your final mark is based on ALL the work completed over two years of the course, which includes sketchbooks, photos, samples and final outcome(s).
+- These components are completed in class and as homework across both years of the course - All class time is counted as controlled assessment time - Your final mark is based on ALL work completed over two years of the course, eg. sketchbooks, photos, samples and final outcome(s)

-- The "exam" element of your course is known as the Externally Set Assignment. • - It is basically another project completed in class/homework in the Form 5 Spring term; the theme • is set by the exam board.
-You must complete a minimum of 20 hours of preparatory work for this. - Your teacher will work closely with you to help you prepare for the exam • - In the final timed 10 hour exam you will create a final outcome • - All your preparatory studies, sketchbook and exam outcome will be marked
+- The "exam" element of the course is the Externally Set Assignment (Component 2) - It is a shorter project completed in the Form 5 Spring term; the theme is set by the exam board.
+You must complete a minimum of 20 hours of preparatory work for this. - Your teacher will work closely with you to help you prepare for the exam - In the final timed 10 hour exam you will create a final outcome - All your preparatory studies, sketchbook and exam outcome will be marked